Rolex GMT Master II: Ceramic bezel models

 In 2019, Rolex issued a new version of the Batman, and discontinued the older version.
 The caliber was upgraded to the Caliber 3285 movement.
 The bracelet was changed to a Jubilee, which has five-piece links and an Oysterclasp lock.

 In 2021, Rolex re-issued the Oyster bracelet as an option for both the red-and-blue "Pepsi" and the blue-and-black "Batman" in addition to the existing Jubilee that was released in 2018 and 2019, respectively.
 This came as quite a surprise for fans, as the original ceramic "Pepsi" came on the Oyster with a black dial, making it an exclusive choice.
 The only distinguishing feature for the newer white gold model is the blue or meteorite dial, however the differences in appearance for the 2014 white gold and the 2021 steel is the movement.

+In 2022, Rolex released a brand new colour way for the model with a green and black bezel.
+This model was also the first to feature a 'destro' configuration with the crown on the left-hand-side of the case.

+In 2024, Rolex announced another colour configuration for the model with a black-and-gray Cerachrom bezel.

+In 2025, Rolex revealed a variation of the green and black bezel model in white gold with a green ceramic dial, the first ceramic dial ever featured on a Rolex.

+Notable wearers

+The GMT Master and GMT Master II have been worn by a variety of notable individuals throughout history and in media including: